scaleway/natasha/docs/CONFIGURATION.md

 A configuration file is parsed with [flex](http://flex.sourceforge.net/) and [bison](https://www.gnu.org/software/bison/).
-The [lex file](src/parseconfig.lex) is straightforward: it parses the file and generates tokens parsed by bison.
+The [lex file](src/parseconfig.lex) is straightforward: it reads the file and generates tokens parsed by bison.
 The [bison file](src/parseconfig.y) is divided in two
 parts:

-* the `config` section parsing, which is easy to understand and hack and won't be discussed here.
+* the `config` section parsing, which is easy to understand, so we don't explain it in this document.
 * the `rules` section parsing, which generates an AST.

 The AST is stored in the `app_config_node` structure defined in